Sunday was the day of the annual Parkview Potjie competition, we participated but it was not without incident!

-The tomato, fresh chilli, onion and lime relish was just that, with just enough chilli to your own taste and tossed with slices of lime and vinegar.
+The tomato, fresh chili, onion and lime relish was just that, with just enough chili to your own taste and tossed with slices of lime and vinegar.

-The flaked almonds (about 1/2 cup)were gently cooked in butter (100g) with a couple of cinnamon sticks and some bay leaves, until nicely browned.
+I cooked flaked almonds (1/2 a cup) gently in butter (100g) with a couple of cinnamon sticks and some bay leaves, until nicely browned.